 Absolutely not!
 There’s nothing inherently illegal without an Android box.
 It is simply a streaming device running the pure Android operating system.

 That said, there are apps or streaming sites that would be illegal to use, depending on your country’s laws and regulations.

-Can an Android box play Netflix?
+Can an Android TV box play Netflix?

-Absolutely!
-There’s a catch however.
-Because pure Android was designed to run on smartphones and tablets, it doesn’t necessarily support higher revolutions.
-In fact there is no Android box at the moment that can play Netflix in full HD or 4K video.
+Unlike the NVIDIA Shield TV or Apple TV, pure Android was designed to run on smartphones and tablets, so it doesn’t necessarily support higher resolutions.
+In fact, no pure Android box at the moment can play Netflix in full HD or 4K video.

 Do you need internet for an Android box?